Meet the Curriculum Leads

 Tēnā koutou katoa, ko Rangiuru te maunga, ko Kaituna te awa, ko Te Arawa te waka, ko Tapuika te iwi, ko Ngati Moko te hapū, ko Te Pāmu rāua ko Tapuika ōku marae.
 Ko Jess Tuhega tōku ingoa.
 No reira, tēnā koutou, tēnā koutou, tēnā koutou katoa.

-I have lived in Ōtepoti/Dunedin most of my life as this is where the whānau I was raised by reside.
+I have lived in Ōtepoti-Dunedin most of my life as this is where the whānau I was raised by reside.
 My partner and I have chosen to remain here to raise our own tamariki as we have connections also to the place and the people. Ōtepoti is home.

-I have worked within the Early Learning sector for over 20 years now both in New Zealand and overseas.
-I joined the Ministry of Education in March 2021 as a Curriculum Lead after working within the tertiary sector for 13 years at Te Rito Maioha – Early Childhood NZ.
+I have worked within the early learning sector for over 20 years now both in New Zealand and overseas.
+I joined the Ministry of Education in March 2021 as a curriculum lead after working within the tertiary sector for 13 years at Te Rito Maioha – Early Childhood NZ.
 My mahi within the initial teacher education space has deepened my knowledge of early learning education culturally, pedagogically and theoretically, however the experience on how to apply this practically has been of most value.
 The education of Māori and Pacific learners and working with diverse learners is where my passion and strengths can be found.

-I am excited about the potential the Curriculum Lead role has to engage early learning services, schools and the kaiako within them to support critical thinking’ about working in partnership with the community, the whānau and ākonga to design meaningful learning experiences that affirms and celebrates identity, language and culture.
 When all tamariki start to see themselves and the cultural values and beliefs of their whānau reflected within the curriculum, that is when success will become evident.
 It is not an impossible job, but it is going to take some time, hard work, dedication, and commitment.

 Maria Kewene-Edwards